|From the Director|

 Following the start of the KAGRA construction, we think that it is the time to begin discussing the future research projects of ICRR.
 For this purpose, we formed the Committee on Future Projects of ICRR at the end of 2011.
 This committee’s activity concluded with a report issued in September 2013, which recommended several proposals, including CTA, a very high-energy gamma ray observatory, as high-priority future projects of ICRR.
 In addition, the scientific activities in the past 6 years were reviewed in FY2012 by the External Review Committee.
 These reports are available on ICRR web.
 These reports provided ICRR with useful information to move forward to new scientific activities including CTA.
 In FY 2016, a part of the Japanese contribution for CTA, namely Large Size Telescopes (LST) for CTA-north, has been approved, and the preparation and construction works are in progress.
-The construction of the first LST will be completed in the fall of 2017.
+The first LST will begin the observation in the fall of 2017.

 Finally, we sincerely appreciate the strong support of our colleagues in this research field, The University of Tokyo and the Japanese Ministry of Education, Culture, Sports, Science and Technology.
 They are indispensable for the continuing development and exciting scientific outcomes at ICRR.